Offline

 Tile count granularity

 The tile store loads and stores tiles in tile packs.
 Each tile pack has a predefined zoom range and contains all child tiles within that range.
-The currently used tile pack zoom ranges are:
+The tile leveling scheme for a tileset is determined in the TileJSON.
+The default tile pack zoom ranges are:

 Supported tiled sources